 Shirley Chisholm

-This date marks the birthday of Shirley Chisholm in 1924.
+This date marks Shirley Chisholm's birthday in 1924.
 She was a Black teacher, administrator, and politician.

 Shirley Anita Chisholm was born in Brooklyn, N.Y.
 As a young girl, she lived with her grandparents in Barbados, returning to New York and graduating from Brooklyn College with a B.A. in sociology.
-In 1952, she received her M.A. from Columbia University, soon beginning a nursery school teacher and director career.
+1952, she received her M.A. from Columbia University and soon began a career as a nursery school teacher and director.

-In 1964, Shirley Chisholm was elected to the state assembly, and four years later, she was elected to Congress, representing New York’s 12th District.
+Shirley Chisholm was elected to the state assembly in 1964, and four years later, she was elected to Congress, representing New York’s 12th District.
 She was the first Black woman elected to Congress in America.

 Chisholm was assigned to the Committee on Agriculture and Forestry Subcommittee, an outspoken opponent of the congressional seniority system.
 She protested this as inappropriate for the representative of an inner city district and was transferred to the Veterans Affairs Committee.
 Among her efforts during her career, Chisholm called for an end to British arms sales to South Africa and proposed funding to extend the hours of childcare facilities to include working mothers of middle and low-income families.